kavishkafx/sentientfx-nextjs/content/about.md

 ---
-title: "I’m John Doe, A content writer based in LDN, currently at Bookworm"
+title: "It's sentientfx, A content creator based in Sri Lanka,Currently at CMB"
 meta_title: "About"
 image: "/images/author.jpg"
 layout: "about"